oreo329/lokilike/content/portfolio/en1.md

 * Art: Hansol Seo
 * Director: Miri Choi

-> This project is collaboration with AGIT Pohang, Platform Changdong 61.
+> This project is in a collaboration with AGIT Pohang, Platform Changdong 61.

 #### ENTech
 * Facebook: fb.me/arttechbiz